open-telemetry/opentelemetry.io/content/en/docs/demo/docker-deployment.md

 > **Note:** When merging YAML values with the Collector, objects are merged and
 > arrays are replaced.
 The `spanmetrics` exporter must be included in the array
-> of exporters for the `traces` pipeline if overriden.
+> of exporters for the `traces` pipeline if overridden.
 Not including this
 > exporter will result in an error.

 Vendor backends might require you to add additional parameters for